Have you heard of clothing subscription services? I must admit, I had no idea you could get a clothing subscription box until a few years ago.

 As I mentioned before I’m a jeans and t-shirt gal, so I decided to try Stitch Fix to mix up my wardrobe.
 I ended up purchasing items I would never had purchased if I saw them in the store or on-line.
 But after I tried them on I really liked them.

 I didn’t spend any time shopping or returning items.
-I don’t have much free time and I don’t like to spend what I have at the mall.
+Like most people, I don’t have much free time and I don’t like to spend what I have at the mall.
 The return process is super easy.
 Simply put the clothes you don’t want in the prepaid envelope and drop it off at the post office.

 Most items fit.
 I rarely returned an item because it didn’t fit.
 Almost every item in the subscription box was a perfect fit.